 How to Set Up Shop With WooCommerce

-After installing and activating the plugin, you can navigate to WooCommerce » Settings to configure your options.
+Then you can install and activate the WooCommerce plugin on your site.
+Next, you can navigate to WooCommerce » Settings to configure your options.

 Under the General options tab, you can configure options like allowed shipping locations, currency, taxes, etc.